The Starter Series Part 2 - Rebuildables

 - RBA - ReBuildable Atomiser - this technically applies to everything here, but usually refers to a rebuildable head that takes the place of a stock coil, such as in some AIOs.

-- RDA - Rebuildable Dripping Atomiser - you drip your liquid directly onto your coil and wick.
+- RDA - Rebuildable Dripping Atomiser - you drip your capacity directly onto your coil and wick.
 When it dries out, you add more.

 - RSA - Rebuildable Squonking Atomiser - most modern RDAs also double as RSAs with the inclusion of a squonk pin.
 Some are better for squonking than dripping whilst some don’t come with a squonk pin.
 In general though, most RSAs also function as RDAs and vice versa.
 Wherever it says RDA below, include RSAs with that as well.